Geodan/pg2b3dm/README.md

 ```
 $ pg2b3dm -h localhost -U postgres -c geom_triangle --shaderscolumn shaders -t delaware_buildings -d postgres -g 100,0
 ```

+## 3DCityDB v5 textures

+When the source database matches the 3DCityDB v5 schema, pg2b3dm automatically checks if texture data is present in `citydb.surface_data_mapping` + `citydb.surface_data` + `citydb.tex_image` and then resolves textures per tile/glTF.

+Rules:

+- Per-tile behavior: one tile can be textured while another tile from the same run is not textured.
+- Priority: if both textures and shaders are available in a tile, textures are used and shaders are ignored.
+- Fallback in textured tiles: geometries without valid texture coordinates/image use the default material.

+No extra CLI option is required for this workflow.

 Database password will be asked to create the database connection, unless: